meredith705/methyl_read_grouping/README.md

 Methods:
 Parse the bam and get all the methyl sites in terms of reference cooridnates.
 Build an overlap graph of the CpG sites
-	Calculate overlap with a model that accounts for Measurement error
+	Calculate overlap with a model that accounts for: <br>
+		Measurement error
 		Information at each site ( degree of mixed methylation at each stie) Remove isolated vertices